howski/demand-forecasting/README.md

 The following methodolgies represent an initial procedure to forecast customer demand.
 It follows basic concepts and models well described in the literature and already employed for this task.
-Its aim is to describe a baseline upon which more informations can be added, and more complex models can be developed.
+Its aim is to describe a baseline upon which more information can be added, and more complex models can be developed.

 ### Data mining